agnesdeng/mixgb/README.md

 GPUs.
 Note that users have to install the R package `xgboost` with GPU support first.

-The xgboost R package pre-built binary on Linux x86\_64 with GPU supportcan be downloaded from the release page
+The `xgboost` R package pre-built binary on Linux x86_64 with GPU support can be downloaded from the release page
 <https://github.com/dmlc/xgboost/releases/tag/v1.4.0>

 The package can then be installed by running the following commands: